kmarkus/rFSM/doc/README.txt

 3 Introduction
 ---------------

-  rFSM is minimal Statechart flavour designed for /Coordinating/ of complex systems such as robots.
+  rFSM is minimal Statechart flavor designed for /Coordinating/ of complex systems such as robots.
 It has the following features:

   - Hierarchical (composite) states